Middle School Programs

 Learn the relationship among minerals, rocks and soils.
 Collect and learn to identify minerals from around the world through an array of standard mineral tests.
 Discover the field of sedimentology through fossils to indicate the changes in life over the course of Earth’s history.
 Learn to identify rocks, including many found locally through the use of a dichotomous key and by applying the knowledge learned from mineral tests.
 GSE: S6E5a, S6E5b, S6E5c, S6E5h

-HEARTS, BRAINS, EYEBALLS, and MORE!
+HEARTS, BRAINS, EYES, and MORE!
 Get the FEEL of how your brain controls your organ systems.
-Examine eyeballs inside and out.
+Examine real eyes inside and out.
 Be a-MAZE-d as you follow the blood's flow through the heart.
-Use authentic stethoscopes to hear your own heartbeat!
+Use authentic stethoscopes to hear your heartbeat!
 Fool your brain with optical illusions and make one to take home.
 GSE: S7L2b, S7L2c

-A perfectly age-appropriate comparative anatomy study of living things.
-First, conduct an invertebrate examination of earthworms and crayfish.
+A comparative anatomy study of living things.
+Before dissection, students will explore the branch of taxonomy and why dissection helps us better understand the intricacies of living things.
+Next, we will conduct an invertebrate examination of earthworms and crayfish.
 Next, "get a backbone" and explore the internal anatomy of a frog.
-(Grasshoppers may be substituted for crayfish.)
 Non-toxic, limited odor "PERFECT SOLUTION" from Carolina Biological is used.
 GSE: S7L1

 Learn the “bare bone facts” about classifying organisms.
 It’s ok to be spineless as we explore the world of invertebrates.
-Compare and contrast different animals and plants by their physical structure.
+Compare and contrast different animals and plants by their physical and cellular structure.
 Get hands-on with skulls, Microslides, X-rays and more!
-Even touch some for our LIVING invertebrates if you dare!
+Even touch some of our LIVING invertebrates if you dare!
 GSE: S7L1

 Involve students by becoming REAL scientists performing REAL experiments!